-After a reasonable period, a follow-up evaluation can be performed to determine if the calming measures are effective.
+After a reasonable period of time a follow-up evaluation can be performed to ensure the calming measures are effective.
 This is typically done at least 6 months after the devices have been installed so the motoring public can become accustomed to them and adjust their driving habits accordingly.
-After evaluation, the County recommends removing any traffic calming devices, then funding for the removal should come from the same funding sources as implementation.
+If after evaluation, the County recommends to remove any traffic calming devices, then funding for the removal should come from the same funding sources as implementation.
 Additionally, if an unforeseen safety problem develops, VDOT may decide to remove the traffic calming devices.